Tech-Curriculums/101-LaTeX/README.md

 -- from LaTeX's [website](http://www.latex-project.org/)

-You never have to start from scratch.
+While getting started used to be difficult, these days you will never have to start from scratch.
 Learn how to utilize templates and free online editing-software to publish your scientific contributions.

 ### Template/Editing-Sites